tc39/proposal-smart-pipelines/readme.md

 invitation].
 A **prototype Babel plugin** is also brewing.

 The **Additional Features** are **not part of the Stage-0 Core Proposal**.
-They are included to illustrate possible **separate follow-up proposals** in the case that the Core Proposal advances past Stage 1.
-Together, they demonstrate a **unified vision** of a future in which composition, partial application, method extraction, and error handling are all tersely expressible with the same simple and elegant pipeline/topic concept.
+They are included to illustrate possible **separate follow-up proposals** for the case in which the Core Proposal advances past Stage 1.
+Together, the Core Proposal and the Additional Features demonstrate a **unified vision** of a future in which composition, partial application, method extraction, and error handling are all tersely expressible with the same simple pipeline/topic concept.

 You can take part in the discussions on the **[GitHub issue tracker][]**.
 When you file an issue, please note in it that you are talking **specifically** about